Humphery7/Humphery7/README.md

 ### Hi there 👋

-I'm [Your Name], a passionate Machine Learning Engineer and Data Scientist.
+I'm Humphery Ufuoma, a passionate Machine Learning Engineer and Data Scientist.

 🔭 **Currently Working On:** [Data Analysis, Machine Learning End to End projects]